Welcome to the Internet Architecture and Protocols Lab!

 Submission deadlines

-Can I make corrections or resubmit my work after I submit a lab report in Gradescope?
+Can I make corrections or re-save my work after I submit an answer to a lab report question in PrairieLearn?

-Yes, you can make corrections and resubmit as many times as you want until the regular due date.
+Yes, you can make corrections and save them as many times as you want until the due date.

-To accommodate exceptional and unanticipated circumstances that prevent you from submitting your work before the regular due date - for example, if you are sick - you have up to 48 total hours of “free” lateness.
-For example, if:
+This is meant to accommodate exceptional and unanticipated circumstances that prevent you from submitting your work before the regular due date.

 Do you have any tips for avoiding late submissions?